cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Strict Selection</i>: If true only the faces with <b>all</b> selected vertices are selected.
 Otherwise any face with at least one selected vertex will be selected.

 .. data:: select_faces_with_edges_longer_than

+   *MeshLab filter name*: 'Select Faces with edges longer than...'

    .. raw:: html